 It stimulates equitable redistribution of wealth and income in the interest of the country to more people and geographic areas, thus giving benefit to larger sections of the society.
 Entrepreneurial activities also generate more activities and give a multiplier effect in the economy.

 (6) Increasing Gross National Product and Per Capita Income:

-Entrepreneurs are always on the look out for opportunities.
-They explore and exploit opportunities,, encourage effective resource mobilisation of capital and skill, bring in new products and services and develops markets for growth of the economy.
-In this way, they help increasing gross national product as well as per capita income of the people in a country.
-Increase in gross national product and per capita income of the people in a country, is a sign of economic growth.
+Entrepreneurs are always on the lookout for opportunities.
+They explore and exploit opportunities,, encourage effective resource mobilization of capital and skill, bring in new products and services and develop markets for growth of the economy.
+In this way, they help increasing gross national products as well as per capita income of the people in a country.
+An increase in gross national product and per capita income of the people in a country is a sign of economic growth.

 (7) Improvement in the Standard of Living:

-Increase in the standard of living of the people is a characteristic feature of economic development of the country.
-Entrepreneurs play a key role in increasing the standard of living of the people by adopting latest innovations in the production of wide variety of goods and services in large scale that too at a lower cost.
-This enables the people to avail better quality goods at lower prices which results in the improvement of their standard of living.
+An increase in the standard of living of the people is a characteristic feature of the economic development of the country.
+Entrepreneurs play a key role in increasing the standard of living of the people by adopting the latest innovations in the production of a wide variety of goods and services in a large scale that too at a lower cost.
+This enables the people to avail of better quality goods at lower prices which results in the improvement of their standard of living.

 (8) Promotes Country’s Export Trade:

 Entrepreneurs help in promoting a country’s export trade, which is an important ingredient of economic development.
 They produce goods and services on a large scale for the purpose of earning huge amounts of foreign exchange from export in order to combat the import dues requirement.